Pennsylvania State Senator Arrested On Charges Of Possessing Child Porn

 Folmer has been a member of the state Senate since 2007 and was reelected to a fourth term last year.
 He is considered one of the more conservative members of the Legislature.
 Last year, he opposed a bill that would have made it easier for survivors of child sex abuse to sue their perpetrators by extending the statute of limitations.
 Folmer opposed the effort to allow victims to sue predators decades after alleged abuse on constitutional grounds.

-He was an instrumental voice in building Republican support for legalizing medical marijuana in the Pennsylvania, an effort that became law in 2016.
+He was an instrumental voice in building Republican support for legalizing medical marijuana in Pennsylvania, an effort that became law in 2016.
 His advocacy made some in the state capital dub him "Marijuana Mike."